On Triangular Forms for x-Flat Control-Affine Systems With Two Inputs

 with $\partial_{z^4_2}\alpha^3_2 \neq 0$.
-We now apply a second state transformation $\bar{z}^4_2 = \alpha^3_2 + \partial_{z^1_{3,1}}\hat{\psi}^3_2z^2_{3,1}$, which is invertible with respect to $z^4_2$, and differentiate the new state with respect to time.
-Through this process, we construct an integrator chain by successively introducing state transformations and computing their time derivatives.
-To demonstrate that the dimension $n_2$ and the length of the integrator chain $n_3-q$ do not affect the static feedback equivalence, we proceed with the following case distinction: 1) Case $n_2 \geq n_3-q+3$: We introduce state transformations and compute their first-order time derivatives until an explicit dependence on an input component occurs, i.e., until
+We now apply a further state transformation $\bar{z}^4_2 = \alpha^3_2 + \hat{\psi}^3_2z^2_{3,1}$, which is invertible with respect to $z^4_2$, and differentiate $\zb^4_2$ with respect to time.
+Hence, we construct an integrator chain by successively introducing state transformations and computing their time derivatives.
+To demonstrate that the dimension $n_2$ of $\Sigma_2$ and the length $n_3-q$ of the left-hand side integrator chain of $\Sigma_3$ affect neither SFE to the GTF nor the relative degrees \eqref{thm:relative_degrees}, we consider the following case distinction: 1) Case $n_2 \geq n_3-q+2$: The process outlined above is applied to the states of $\Sigma_2$ until $v^1$ occurs explicitly, i.e., until